 Green Dot Prepaid Visa cards are quite similar to debit cards.
 Customers without bank accounts can access cash from ATMs, use the cards as a credit/debit card at retailers and reload the account.
 The accounts have no minimum balance requirements and no overdraft fees.
+One of the most popular Green Dot retailers is Walmart, which lets you load money from your payroll or government check to your card by simply visiting one of their locations.
 The most common reloading method is through direct deposit, but it is possible to reload a Green Dot card with another Visa card.

 There are a variety of ways to add money to your Green Dot card, from reloading the card using cash at a register to ACH bank transfers.
 Before you add money, though, you'll want to verify the balance on the Green Dot account.
 Some cards come with balance restrictions, and you do not want to exceed a maximum balance.
 Review the initial agreement you signed when you accepted the Green Dot card.